Odisha train crash: Prelim report states 'signal was given and taken off'; PM promises stringent action against guilty; Death toll mounts to 288 | Business

 The engine driver and the guard of the goods trains escaped unhurt, the official added.

-Many bodies at the morgue were yet to be identified as relatives are yet to make their way to the town with many train services cancelled or delayed due to the accident on a major railway trunk route.
+Many bodies at the morgue were unidentified as relatives were yet to make their way to the town with many train services cancelled or delayed due to the accident on a major railway trunk route.

 ''There were injured people having big cuts on their faces and bodies and fractures on their limbs and severed body parts.
 We gave them water and bedsheets from our coaches to be made into make-shift bandages to wrap around their wounds so that the bleeding would stop,'' Anubhav Das, a Ph.D. scholar who was on the Coromandel Express on his way back home to Cuttack, said.